rossta/rossta.github.com/source/blog/2011-09-30-when-your-fat-models-need-to-go-on-a-diet.html.md

 title: When Your Fat Models Need to Go on a Diet
 author: Ross Kaffenberger
 summary: Thoughts on refactoring large model classes in Rails
+description: Thoughts on refactoring large model classes in Rails
 pull_image: 'blog/stock/logs-pexels-photo.jpg'
 category: Code
 tags: